 Of course, there comes a point where we know all there is to know.
 We have the information and tools at our fingertips and yet we still fail to take action.

 Sometimes this is due to overwhelm, sometimes it’s a case of not knowing where to focus or what action to take first.
 Other times life throws us off course and it’s difficult to get moving again.

-Mindset is key, and is often what separates successful authors from wannabe writers.
+Mindset and good habits are key, and often what separates successful authors from wannabe writers.
 Success is not down to talent or resources, but the ability to keep taking action when things get difficult.

 It’s for this reason there are numerous courses out there aimed at helping you get organized, stay accountable and keep moving forward.

-If you have already invested in numerous practical books and programs but are still struggling to knuckle down and #dothework, then I recommend focusing on some mindset work.
+If you have already invested in numerous practical books and programs but are still struggling to knuckle down and #dothework, then I recommend focusing on some mindset work and your productivity.

 Invest in yourself